nuagenetworks/nuage-metroae/ROLLBACK.md

 # Rollback VSD and VSC after an upgrade

 Rollback playbooks allow rollback of VSD or VSC to the previous version of VSP code at certain points during or after an upgrade.
-For a successful VSD rollback, `preserve_vsd: True` flag must be set during upgrade .
+For a successful VSD rollback, `preserve_vsd_for_rollback: True` flag must be set during upgrade .
 This will result in metro taking backupss of the disk images and the kvm configs just before the VSD decouple take place.
 Similarily the VSC upgrade must create a back up copy of the current cpm.tim.
 These are the default settings and are not exposed to the users.

 VSD/VSC health reports will be generated and placed in the reports folder on the current directory where the playbooks are run.